viswanath27/dodo-ui/README.md

 - **Responsible AI:** OpenAI has a strong commitment to responsible AI and ethical practices.
 This includes transparency, fairness, and accountability in AI development and deployment.

 Overall, OpenAI takes data protection very seriously and implements multiple measures to ensure that user data is secure.
 However, it's important for businesses to also take their own steps

+OpenAI uses industry-standard encryption methods to protect both data in transit and data at rest.

+Data in Transit:

+When data is being transferred between a client and OpenAI's servers, it is protected using Transport Layer Security (TLS) encryption.
+TLS is a protocol that provides secure communication over the internet by encrypting data as it travels between two points.
+When a client connects to OpenAI's servers, a secure TLS connection is established, which ensures that all data sent between the client and server is encrypted and cannot be intercepted or tampered with.

+OpenAI also uses industry-standard ciphers to encrypt data transmitted over TLS.
+These ciphers are designed to provide strong encryption while minimizing the impact on performance.

+Data at Rest:

+When data is stored on OpenAI's servers, it is encrypted using advanced encryption algorithms.
+OpenAI uses a combination of symmetric and asymmetric encryption methods to ensure that data is protected both at rest and during transmission.

+Specifically, OpenAI uses the Advanced Encryption Standard (AES) to encrypt data at rest.
+AES is a widely used encryption standard that is considered to be very secure.
+OpenAI also uses key management practices to ensure that encryption keys are protected and not accessible to unauthorized users.

+Overall, OpenAI takes data encryption very seriously and uses multiple industry-standard methods to protect data both in transit and at rest.
+This helps to ensure that user data is kept confidential and secure.